 The Recycled Rain Project is a PNW based invitational art show creating original works using rainwater to raise awareness of water issues.

-Each artist is selected by a jury of artists and people from within the local art community.
-The whole process is documented – from water collection to completion – as the artists share their stories via social media.
-This all leads up to the big event.
+Each spring a group of Portland artists come together to create original works with collected rainwater.
+Artists are selected by a jury of artists and people from the local art community.
+The whole process is documented – from water collection to completion of artworks – as the artists share their stories via social media.
+This all leads up to the big event, which takes place the first Saturday in June.

 RR In The Press